 Students are responsible for their personal belongings.
 Any student who finds an item that does not belong to them should turn it in to the Security Office immediately.
 Students may claim their lost article(s) in the office before or after school.
 University Academy is not responsible for lost or stolen items.
 University Academy discards all items left unclaimed in the Lost and Found on the 15th and the 30th of each month.
-All electronics not claimed after 90 days will be discarded.
+Security will discard all items not claimed after 90 days.